DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 to reduce or eliminate the reliance on nested loops.

-**Iteration 2 - Bitshifting:** Basic bitwise operation was introduced to replace arithmetic whenever possible.
-Multiplication was replaced with logical `AND &` and modulo operations with bit masking `& 1`.
+**Iteration 2 - Bitshifting:** Basic bitwise operation was introduced to replace arithmetic operations whenever possible.
+Multiplication was replaced with logical `AND &`, and modulo operations with bit masking `& 1`.
 The goal was to reduce the number of instructions and improve per-bit processing speed.

 **Iteration 3 - Batching and Hardware optimization:** This iteration focused on optimizing performance through batching and the use of ARM-native instructions, beginning by testing batching alone.
 This was followed by isolated use of ARM instructions such as `__builtin_popcountll()` (_which counts the number of set bits in an unsigned integer_).
-After establishing their individual effect we combined both techniques, multiple batch sizes were tested to determine their impact.
+After establishing their individual effect, we combined both techniques, Multiple batch sizes were tested to determine their impact.
 More details and benchmarks for each configuration can be found in the section 6.

 ### 5.2 Phase two

-Phase two focused on addressing inefficiencies and design issues that were unintentionally introduced during earlier iterations.
+Phase two focused on addressing inefficiencies and design issues that were unintentionally introduced or not addressed during earlier iterations.
 Rather than continuing with new algorithmic ideas, this phase aimed to identify and fix structural problems.
 Several assumptions from phase one were re-evaluated -- such as the benefits of certain data structures or abstractions.

 **Iteration 4 - Loop unrolling:** This iteration focused on reducing the number of loops in the extractor by manually unrolling repeated operations.
 The goal was to decrease overhead created by loops.
-Whereas this operation is commonly done by compiler optimization, manually performing this guarantees that we unroll the loops rather than leaving it to the compiler.
+Whereas this operation is commonly done by compiler optimization, manually unrolling the loops guarantees the optimization rather than leaving it to the compiler.

 **Iteration 5 - Removal of vector usage:** This iteration removed `std::vector` in favor of fixed-size types like `uint32_t` and `uint64_t` to reduce the